lokalise-document-preview/browser-extension/readme.md

 ## How to use

-- Install extension.
+- Install the extension for Chrome (pending) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/lokalise-document-preview/).
-- Create a Document project at [Lokalise.com](https://lokalise.com/).
+- Create a Document type project at [Lokalise.com](https://lokalise.com/).
 - Upload an HTML document (file extension should be `.html`).
 - Translate the document.
 - Go to "Download" section.
 - Hit "Preview" and find the preview at the bottom of the page.

-If your document in bigger than a preview then a scrolling is available for checkink all the document contents.
+If your document in bigger than a preview then a scrolling is available for checking all the document contents.

 ## Previews are local and secure